CEMeNT-PSAAP/MCDC/docs/source/developer_guide/architecture/runtime_data_layout.rst

 The layout is fixed for the duration of a prepared run.
 Transport may update allocated values, tally bins, particle banks, and runtime counters, but it cannot resize a field or introduce a new model object.
-A Python-only prototype may temporarily read or modify external Python state, but that state is not part of the portable runtime layout.
 Changing the prepared MC/DC model requires a new model compilation and runtime preparation pass.

 Execution Backends